lux4rd0/grafana-weatherflow-udp-aio/README.md

     docker-compose -f docker-compose.yml up -d

-This will start to download all of the needed application containers (Grafana and InfluxDB) and it builds the WeatherFlow UDP container.
+This will start to download the Grafana and InfluxDB application containers (Grafana and InfluxDB) and it builds the WeatherFlow UDP container.
+The "`-d`" command places the containers into "detached" mode *(run containers in the background)*.
+The configuration also sets each of the containers to auto-start.

 *Note, this project is built and tested on Linux CentOS 7.*

 **Grafana Dashboards**

-Once all of the docker containers are started up, point your Web browser to the Grafana page, typically http://hostname:3000/ - with hostname being the name of the server you ran the docker-compose up -d command on.
-The "**WeatherFlow - WeatherFlow (Details/Live)**" dashboard is defaulted without having to login.
+Once all of the docker containers are started up, point your Web browser to the Grafana page, typically http://hostname:3000/ - with hostname being the name of the server you ran the `docker-compose up -d` command on.
+The "**WeatherFlow - WeatherFlow (Details/Live)**" dashboard is defaulted without having to log into Grafana.

 *Note: this docker-compose stack is designed to be as easy as possible to deploy and go.
 Anonymous logins have been enabled and the default user has a **Viewer** role.
 This can be changed to either an **Admin** or **Editor** role by changing the Grafana environmental variable in the `docker-compose.yml` file to:*